Canto-Network/Canto/x/liquidstaking/spec/06_end_block.md

 - calc penalty
   - penalty: `(chunk size tokens) - (balance of chunk)`
-  - if re-delegation info exists and info.penalty > 0
-    - penalty = penalty - info.penalty (calc only penalty which current unpairing chunk should cover)
-    - info.Deletable = true
 - if penalty > 0
   - if unpairing insurance can cover
     - unpairing insurance send penalty to chunk